CrimsonRiotx/TShirt-Store-Project/README.md

-This project is a T-Shirt store and was part of the Amazon Technical Academy Prerequisite course.
+This project is a T-Shirt store with an interactive menu and was part of the Amazon Technical Academy Prerequisite course.